munikumar229/Dig-Reg/README.md

 ## **Features**

 - 🎨 Draw digits on a canvas in the web interface
+- 🤖 **Multiple ML Models**: Choose between RandomForest and MLP (Neural Network) models
-- 🔮 Real-time prediction with a trained model
+- 🔮 Real-time prediction with model comparison capabilities
 - 📊 MLflow experiment tracking: metrics, parameters, artifacts, and model registry
+- 📈 Interactive prediction probabilities and performance metrics
 - 🔌 API endpoint to integrate with other applications
 - 🐳 Dockerized deployment for easy scaling and portability
 - 🚀 Automated CI/CD pipeline for preprocessing, training, Docker build, and deployment